cburgmer/json-path-comparison/OPEN_QUESTIONS.md

 [docs/index.html](docs/index.html).
 While the queries only probe small pieces of the implementation, from a broader look patterns are visible.

-- Should array index and key bracket notation have the same semantics?
+- Should pure numbers and quoted numbers have the same semantics in bracket notation?

   I.e. $[2] and $['2'] find the third element in an array and the value for key "2" in an object.

-- Should dot notation and array index have the same semantics?
+- Should dot notation with numbers behave like bracket notation with numbers?

   I.e. $.2 finds the third element in an array and the value for key "2" in an object.